Colaba State: Angre Family

 Kanhoji Angre was a highly successful Maratha captain and rose through the ranks to become Grand Admiral of the Maratha Navy in 1707.
 Colaba was one of his major bases of privateering operations.
 In 1713, Kanhoji Angre started to grow increasingly independent, hence an army was sent against Kanhoji headed by the Peshwa Bahiroji Pingale.
 Bahiroji Pingale was thoroughly defeated by Kanhoji in this battle and was taken prisoner.
 After the defeat of the Peshwa, Kanhoji was planning to march on Satara ruled by Chhatrapati Shahu.
-Shahu I negotiated with the latter for the release of Bahiroji Pingale and gave 26 Forts to Kanhoji, thus the Colaba State came into existence.
+Balaji Vishwanath Bhatt negotiated with the latter for the release of Bahiroji Pingale and gave 26 Forts to Kanhoji, thus the Colaba State came into existence.

 The state was then successively ruled by the sons of Kanhoji: Sekhoji Angre (1729–1733), Sambhaji Angre (1733–1742), Tulaji Angre (1743–1756) and Manaji Angre I (1733–1758).
 All of them were skilled seamen, however, the division of the Angre coastal territory into north and south under Manaji (at Kolaba) and Sambhaji (at Vijaydurg) respectively, greatly reduced the family's power.
 Tulaji Angre, according to many scholars, even surpassed the achievements of Kanhoji in capturing vessels and exercising influence on almost the whole west coast of India.
 However, he alienated himself from the Maratha Peshwa, Balaji Baji Rao which led to his capture by the East India Company and Peshwa's forces at the Battle of Vijaydurg in 1756.
 The battle led to the destruction of a major portion of the Angre navy and significantly reduced their influence.
 Manaji Angre I continued to loyally serve the Peshwa and ruled well, increasing the revenue of his kingdom, until his death in 1758.
 He was succeeded by his son Raghuji Angre as ruler of Kolaba, who had a successful reign.